-Art is able is able to breathe life into the worlds of dreams and imagination: Hieronymus Bosch’s famous fifteenth-century painted visions may be based on dreams.
+Art is able to breathe life into the worlds of dreams and imagination.
 Dreams and nightmares were especially important to artists of the late eighteenth- and early nineteenth-century Romantic movement, most notably and obviously, Henry Fuseli.
 They were seen as an essential part of the artistic imagination and could be deliberately brought on by the use of opium.